cburgyan/project1_happiness/README.md

 2. Is there a correlation between Happiness and Cost of Living?<br>
 3. Is there a correlation between Happiness and Purchasing Power?<br>
 4. Which countries satisfy the priorities of the customer best-- do value happiness, purchasing power, or safety most?<br>
-5. Of the top countries that of varying priorities, which countries most GDP as a proxy for infrastructure?<br>
+5. Of the top countries revealed by the 6 priority sequences that were investigated, which countries have the most developed infrastructure using GDP as a proxy for infrastructure development?<br>

 #### Collaborators:<br>